 MOD EUR/16A13A8/2#49906

-5.553 In the bands 43.5-47 GHz and 66-71 GHz, stations in the land mobile service may be operated subject to not causing harmful interference to the space radiocommunication services to which these bands are allocated (see No. 5.43).
-(WRC-2000)
+5.553 In the bands 43.5-47 GHz, stations in the land mobile service may be operated subject to not causing harmful interference to the space radiocommunication services to which these bands are allocated (see No. 5.43).
+(WRC-2019)

 Reasons: CEPT supports modifying RR No. 5.553 to remove the frequency band 66-71 GHz from this footnote.
 Sharing studies show a large margin towards the mobile-satellite service (Earth-to-space) and inter-satellite service operating in this frequency band.
 Therefore, there is no need to maintain the frequency band 66-71 GHz in RR No. 5.553.